petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 What test automation does is ensure that the behaviors of the software (outputs) match a set of defined inputs.

+Automated testing then makes developers feel safe that the changes they're about to incorporate don't break anything.
+Similarly,
+automating research projects...

 Working this way encourages small batch sizes and discourages the so-called ["waterfall"](https://en.wikipedia.org/wiki/Waterfall_model)